What does a racially just higher education system look like?

 Minnesota’s financial-aid policies are outdated, and fail to address the unique needs of Minnesota students of color and American Indian students.
 By using a race equity lens to shift higher education financial aid policies, we can produce greater racial equity in college completion and degree attainment that will lead to greater prosperity for POCI students and Minnesota.

-Anti-racist & culturally responsive practices
+Anti-racist practices

 Anti-racism is the active process of identifying and dismantling racist attitudes, systems, structures, policies, & practices to advance a more racially just future where the humanity of everyone is valued and uplifted.
 Minnesota’s colleges must do the work to build anti-racist policies and practices in every area—from leadership positions to public narratives.